 Regarding question five above, the person performing the tests should have the ability to “double check” interval tests with either an experienced clinician or senior embryologists or andrologists in addition to the outside contracted companies.

 It is a shame when a patient comes to the Fertility facility after prolonged infertility that is “unexplained” because a reference lab or a non Fertility lab performed a semen analysis that gave incorrect normal results.
 One of the more common errors is overestimating the percent of normal cells in the sample.
 This is called the morphology test.
 It is performed by examining a fixed and stained slide of the sperm at high magnification and actually counting and rating 500 cells for either complete normalcy or abnormalities in the acrosome, the head, the midpiece, and the tail.
-Below are electron micrograph images of a round headed sperm (absent acrosome), top image while the lower picture show sperm with different morphologies.

 It is not rare to see a new patient that comes in with a semen analysis report with all normal parameters and 40 percent or higher normal cells.
 Dr. Pabon often says…”not even Clark Kent (Superman) has 40% normal cells”.
 This is a sign that the person doing the analysis was not critical enough regarding morphology.
 This makes the other parameters suspect.
 Dr. Pabon and many reproductive medicine experts will only make clinical decisions based on semen analyses done in true fertility centers.
 Therefore, he always recommends a repeat semen analysis if the original one was not done either in his lab or that of another IVF center or highly qualified andrology testing center.